beardedgm/HexPlora/README.md

 - Zoom and pan support with mouse wheel and drag controls.
 - Import/export of the full map state (tokens with labels, revealed hexes, settings).
 - Toggleable header and optional debug view.
+- Interface styled with the Bulma CSS framework.

 ## Opening `index.html`